Tax Guide for Liquor Store Operators and Owners

 If you sell any fixtures or equipment used in your business, you should pay taxes on the selling price.
 Sales of fixtures and equipment you use are taxable even if they occur as part of the sale, reorganization, or closure of your business.

-For more information, please see Regulation 1595, Sale of a Business – Business Reorganization.
+For more information, see Regulation 1595, Sale of a Business—Business Reorganization.

 Recording Your Sales Accurately

-There are different ways of recording your sales.
+There are different ways to record sales.
 The two most common methods are key-ring and scanner.
-Retailers that use a scanner tend to have a lower rate of errors than retailers that use a key-ring method to ring up sales.
+Retailers that use scanners tend to have lower error rates than retailers that use key-ring methods.

-If you are using a scanner, be sure to program it so that items you sell are correctly scanning as taxable or nontaxable.
+If you use a scanner, be sure to program it so that sales of items correctly scan as taxable or nontaxable.

 Sales Suppression Software Programs and Devices

-Beginning January 1, 2014, it will be a crime for anyone to knowingly, sell, purchase, install, transfer or possess software programs or devices that are used to hide or remove sales and to falsify records.
+It is a crime for anyone to knowingly sell, purchase, install, transfer, or possess software programs or devices used to hide or remove sales and to falsify records.

-Using these devices gives an unfair competitive advantage over business owners who comply with the law and pay their fair share of taxes and fees.
-Violators could face up to three years in county jail, fines of up to $10,000, and will be required to pay all illegally withheld taxes, including penalties and interest.
+Violators could face up to three years in county jail and fines of up to $10,000.
+They will also be required to pay all illegally-withheld taxes, including penalties and interest.

 Purchases